Table of Contents (click to expand)

 Stability

 The stability of the vehicle, especially one carrying liquids like oils and liquefied flammable gases, is paramount.
 You want a shape whose centre of gravity sits as low as possible.
-This is why fuel tankers are often elliptical rather than perfectly circular in cross-section—the squat oval is wider and shorter than a round cylinder of the same volume, lowering the CG and improving cornering.
+This is why fuel tankers are often elliptical rather than perfectly circular in cross-section.
+The squat oval is wider and shorter than a round cylinder of the same volume, lowering the CG and improving cornering.
 Either curved profile beats a tall rectangular tank, which would put a much heavier mass higher off the road.

 Sloshing Liquid